The initial evidence is a holy dissatisfaction. Expressed in laments such as, “There must be more. Is this really it?”

 First, I’d been stuffing myself with inferior bread.
 Temporary meals to take the edge off of my hunger, but never able to satisfy.
 I couldn’t wait for God’s bread to show up in His timing, so I filled the space with meals of my own volition.
 I never allowed myself to get hungry enough for God to be able to satisfy me.

 The core of my impatient eating lay in a root of unbelief.
 There are layers and layers to unpack within that statement, but for now let’s leave it as it is.

 Second, satisfaction finally came once the Spirit took me deeper on basic truths I thought I already knew.

 The Song of Songs love of Jesus.
 I just didn’t truly understand it before.
 And once I did, it changed everything.

 The John 4 woman at the well revelation, “Come meet a man who told me everything I’ve ever done.”

 To paraphrase her account, “Come meet the first man to actually know me.
 I finally found someone I can belong to.”

 Satisfaction began to come when I put down inferior, self-made husbands in favor of a Lover designed especially for me since the beginning of time.
 One whose fragrance woos me away to our secret place.
-In His arms I finally feel safe enough to travel up His mountain of suffering love.
+In His arms, I finally feel safe enough to travel up His mountain of suffering love.
 Whatever it takes, I just want to be with Him.

 “I only have eyes for You,” was the cry evoked from the deepest, innermost parts of my being.
-I was no longer man in search of satisfaction, I became a bride set on fire, as I yielded everything to this furious fire until it didn’t even feel like a sacrifice anymore.
+I was no longer a man in search of satisfaction, I became a bride set on fire, as I yielded everything to this furious fire until it didn’t even feel like a sacrifice anymore.
 (Song of Songs 8)